VeikkoPyh/Vosa-tevos/README.md

-Dictionary of Vosa tevos, Finnish, English 30000 word lines.
+Dictionary of Vosa tevos, Finnish, English 30000 word lines, vosaFinsiEngsi.htm.
 Vosa tevos is new and easy constructed language developed by Veikko J. Pyhtilä, 1990-2026, Finland.
 You may freely use this dictionary for learning and using Vosa tevos.
 You can load this file on your computer and open it in Firefox,